Image SEO Best Practices in WordPress

 The Benefits of Image SEO

-Image SEO can help you rank higher in Google Image searches if implemented well.
+1. Higher Rankings in Image Searches: Image SEO can help you rank higher in Google Image search queries if implemented well.
 Also, it will give you an advantage over competitors who don’t use image SEO practices.

-JPEG: JPEG is preferable for web images, especially photos, as it can maintain small file sizes.
-Hence, you can be sure of a fast web page load speed.
+JPEG: JPEG is preferable for photos, as it can maintain small file sizes.
 You can use it for large images like banner ads and illustrations.

-PNG: This format is suitable for saving images that need a transparent background.
+PNG: This format is suitable for images with a transparent background.
 It is also ideal for loading images with text, such as screenshots.
 You can also consider the PNG file format if a picture contains intricate details, such as web graphics, and if the image file size is not an issue.

 GIF: This is a good choice for animations and low-resolution video clips.